LionWeb-io/.github/profile/README.md

 Through the LIonWeb initiative we are aiming to:

 1. Create an ecosystem of interoperable components.
 We believe that a lively ecosystem will facilitate the adoption of language engineering and modeling solutions, as it will reduce the vendor-lock risk.
-It will also make possible to quickly build more advanced solutions by mixing and matching components, potentially sourced from different vendors
+It will also make possible to quickly build more advanced solutions by mixing and matching components, potentially sourced from different vendors.

-2. Lower the barriers for innovation, as incremental improvements can be defined on top of the existing libraries and components
+2. Lower the barriers for innovation, as incremental improvements can be defined on top of the existing libraries and components.

 For reaching these goals we are working on these activities: